AboodiMS/Base/readme.txt

-this project created  using asp core and Many tools and offices in asp core
+this project created  using asp core and Many tools and offices in asp core and •	PostgreSQL

 and i used Modular Monoliths pattren